-The goal of the EPP, preparing professional educators to be scholar-practitioners, is fully congruent with broader state and institutional mission and goals.
+The goal of the EPP, preparing professional educators to be scholar-practitioners, is fully congruent with broader state and institutional missions and goals.
 The Scholar-Practitioner Model forms the basis for preparing teachers, administrators, and other school professionals.
-This preparation occurs at the basic and advanced levels and ties directly into the COEHP mission of enhancing the quality of life of citizens of Arkansas and the nation.
+This preparation occurs at the basic and advanced levels and ties directly into the COEHP Mission and Objectives of enhancing the quality of life of citizens of Arkansas and the nation.
 Teachers, administrators, counselors, and other school professionals play a significant role in the quality of life for all of our citizens.

 University of Arkansas graduates are prepared to become 1) knowledgeable, 2) skillful, 3) supportive, and 4) professional scholar-practitioners in diverse educational settings who can balance the needs and aspirations of each learner with the expectations of an increasingly complex and technological society.
 Scholar-practitioners are teachers, administrators, counselors, and other school professionals who value theory and research, understand that theory and practice are complementary and mutually reinforcing, and are committed to the enhancement of teaching, learning, and professional practice.

 The overarching goal of the EPP is to offer effective, academically-rigorous preparatory programs for future educators as scholar-practitioners who advocate for the learning of all children.
 Professional educators are prepared for teaching, administration, counseling, and other school professions.
 The scholar-practitioner reflects a professional who is knowledgeable about subject matter and pedagogy; skillful in teaching and managing classrooms and schools; caring and supportive of students, families, school staff and the community; and a professional who continues to learn and who embodies ethical behavior.